bholsinger09/PythonTrivia/README.md

 - **RESTful API**: Complete API for all game operations
 - **Responsive Design**: Mobile-first design that works on all devices
 - **Test Automation**: Comprehensive Selenium test suite
-- **Production Ready**: Configured for deployment on Render, Heroku, and Railway
+- **Production Ready**: Configured for deployment on Render and Heroku

 ## 🚀 Quick Start